 The Bois Brule River

 The Brule River stretches 46 miles from its mouth at Lake Superior to the confluence of its east and west forks.
 The East Fork of the Brule adds another 1.4 miles and the West Fork adds another 2.4 miles to the length of the river.
 The Brule is one of the best known rivers east of the Mississippi River and lies entirely within the Brule River State Forest (click on Forest Map for a map of the state forest and the river).
 For more than 100 years, it has been known as an exceptional trout stream.
 The Brule River contains resident brook, brown and rainbow trout.
-Lake-run brown and rainbow (steelhead) trout along with coho and chinook salmon migrate up the Brule annually from Lake Superior.
+Lake-run brown and rainbow (steelhead) trout along with coho and Chinook salmon migrate up the Brule annually from Lake Superior.

 The river itself has 2 distinct personalities.
 The upper river (the southern portion) flows through miles of coniferous bog and is fed by numerous springs.
 When the river crosses the Copper Range (the area near Co-op Park), it begins a fall of 328 feet in the 18 miles to Lake Superior.
 Here, flashing cascades tumble over rocks and ledges and between steep river bluffs forested with aspen and balsam fir.
 Click on Brule Profile to view an elevation profile of the river, and click on Map with Photos to see how the nature of the river changes from the headwaters to the mouth.

 Enjoying the Brule